prof-tallman/codepuzzles/engineering/drone_controller/README.md

    - Use the current time as part of the filename to ensure that old videos are not overwritten by new videos.

 ## Constraints ##
 Students are allowed to use AI LLMs such as ChatGPT to lookup basic help and API usage for any non-standard modules.
-For example, if using PyGame, students might ask which functions configure the size of the display window (it's ) or how to display an image to the display window (it's the 'blit' function).
+For example, if using PyGame, students might ask which functions configure the size of the display window (it's `pygame.display.set_mode()`) or how to display an image to the display window (it's the `blit()` function).

 However, students are prohibited from giving the AI any information about the assignment or the context of the project.
 Basically, students may use AI as a nice interface to the official documentation but it may not write any code for the project.